 Spot Spraying Weeds

 You’re probably seeing some annuals and biennials appearing.
 SpeedZone is a terrific choice for spot spraying.
 Read the label!
-Generally we’re safe to apply this at any time throughout the days in May, but it’s still advised to use these products in the morning, after early evenings.
+Generally, we’re safe to apply this at any time throughout the days in May, but it’s still advised to use these products in the morning, after early evenings.
 Personally, I’ll be applying Quinclorac on my crabgrass and clover.

 Another big problem that I hear about often – and one that I have myself – is Poa Annua.
 Click here to read more about Poa Annua / Annual Bluegrass.
 And for a detailed post about weed control, read How To Get Rid of and Control Weeds in Your Lawn.

 Now is the time to really juice your lawns with some food.
-As long as you didn’t add a Pre-emergent with fertilizer during you April lawn care plan, you can go 1/2 – 3/4 lbs. of Nitrogen per 1,000 ft2 in the next 4-6 weeks here.
+As long as you didn’t add a Pre-emergent with fertilizer during your April lawn care plan, you can go 1/2 – 3/4 lbs. of Nitrogen per 1,000 ft2 in the next 4-6 weeks here.
 Milorganite is always a good option, but since the prices can be high and inventory scarce, there’s plenty of Milorganite Alternatives.
-Go for a full rates in the first week of May.
+Go for full rates in the first week of May.

 Always a great idea to incorporate both humic acids and micronutrients into your lawn care plans.
 These, unlike your standard fertilizers, are generally safe to apply during the hot summer months.
 I’ve been using Kelp4Less Extreme Blend and Organic Humic Acid recently and am very pleased with the results.
 Each of these powders are under $20/lb. (with coupon codes) and can be easily mixed for backpack sprayer applications.